Opening a UK company bank account as a non-resident doesn’t have to be a time-consuming and expensive process.

 If you have a micro-business, or you’re short on time and money, UK fintech solutions can be a quick and easy way to jumpstart your business banking.

-But before diving in, read the following section that we’ve dedicated to UK fintech solutions given the recent shakeup across the industry.
+However, take a look at the following section that we’ve dedicated to UK fintech solutions given the recent shakeup across the industry.

 Should Your UK Company Go Fintech?

-The UK is arguably a dominant player in European fintech, home to some of the most important players in the online transfer, e-wallet, and neo bank space.
+The UK is arguably a dominant player in European fintech, home to some of the most important players in the online transfer, e-wallet, and neo-bank space.

 But, as we’ve seen lately, such solutions are not without risk… and those risks are shocking a lot of customers back to the world of traditional banks.